divyanshu-patil/Netflix-Clone/README.md

-# Netflix Landing Page Clone
+# Netflix Landing Page UI Clone

 This project is a clone of the Netflix landing page, created using only HTML and CSS.
 The design is responsive, ensuring it looks great on devices of all sizes.